hmuchalski/ochem1/CHEM128A-AY23-24-Fall/syllabus-chem-128A-ay-23-24-fall.md

 2. **iClicker Credits.** In-class student response polls (iClicker Reef) that guide the discussion and give me feedback when class-wide confusion arises.
 You will receive one credit if you participate in (= give answer to) 75% of questions asked in class session.
 You should try your best to answer correctly but correctness is not factored into the score, only participation.
 3. **Checkpoints.** Almost every week I will set aside some class time for a timed quiz over a subset of the 15 Learning Targets [found in Appendix A](#appendix-a-list-of-learning-targets).
 Your primary goal is to provide evidence of learning by solving LT problems.
 4. **Class Journal.** Short papers that _show and communicate_ complete solution to an integrated problem that assess student skills across multiple learning objectives.
-5. **Final exam** will be on **Wednesday, December 13th, 2023 at 15:30**.
-The final exam is composed of 70 multiple choice questions designed by education experts from the American Chemical Society.
-Exam time is 110 minutes.
+5. **Final examination period** will be on **Wednesday, December 13th, 2023 at 15:30**.
+This will be the last opportunity to demonstrate learning by solving *Learning Target* problems. ~~The final exam is composed of 70 multiple choice questions designed by education experts from the American Chemical Society.
+Exam time is 110 minutes.~~

 ## How each assignment is marked